vomnes/algorithms-go/README.md

 ## A* Search Algorithm
 A* (pronounced "A-star") is a graph traversal and path search algorithm, which is often used in computer science due to its completeness, optimality, and optimal efficiency.
 In practical travel-routing systems, it is generally outperformed by algorithms which can pre-process the graph to attain better performance, as well as memory-bounded approaches; however, A* is still the best solution in many cases.

-At each iteration of its main loop, **A* needs to determine which of its paths to extend**.
+At each iteration of its main loop, **A Star needs to determine which of its paths to extend**.
 It does so based **on the cost of the path and an estimate of the cost required to extend the path all the way to the goal**.
 Specifically, A* selects the path that minimizes :

 > f(n) = g(n) + h(n)

-> g(n) is the cost of the path from the start node to n
-> h(n) is a heuristic function that estimates the cost of the cheapest path from n to the goal for example using a Euclidean distance formula
+*g(n)* is the cost of the path from the start node to n *h(n)* is a heuristic function that estimates the cost of the cheapest path from n to the goal for example using a [Euclidean distance formula](https://en.wikipedia.org/wiki/Euclidean_distance)
 (_Source Wikipedia_)

 ### Pseudocode